 The Summer 2014 issue of Old News is Available Now

-The current edition of Old News includes a summary of MAGEC's Summer Institute, information about the Learning and Teaching about Aging program, we continue our series "Perspectives on Retirement", and there are features on the future of long-term care, a new academic course on demography and disability to be taught by Ben Capistrant, ScD, and other stories.
+The current edition of Old News includes a summary of MAGEC's Summer Institute, information on the MAGEC Learning and Teaching about Aging program, we continue our series "Perspectives on Retirement", and features on the future of long-term care, a new academic course on demography and disability to be taught by Ben Capistrant, ScD, and other stories.

 GEMs are a collection of informative web-based training courses designed for professionals who work with older adults, and educators and students in aging studies.
 GEMs are developed by experts in a variety of relevant fields.
 Each GEM includes a narrated slide presentation and ends with a short quiz to test your knowledge.
 The modules are free of charge.